What did WSDOT doto deter suicides on the Aurora Bridge?

 - Preliminary construction began in May 2010.
 Fence construction began in June 2010, when crews start drilling holes for the fence's anchor bolts.

-How will crews install the fence?
+How did crews install the fence?

 Since most of us have never built a bridge fence, the best way to explain it is to compare it to something that most people can relate to.
 Fortunately, the process for installing the fence is very similar to putting up shelving on a wall in your home.
 Let's compare: